wingsource/mixng/README.md

 mixng
 =====

-A web application framework based on wings, angular and bootstrap
+A web application based on wings, angular and bootstrap.
+It allows you to mix application, thus the name minng.
+Here, "ng" is inspired by AngularJS.